 For the lack of better word, I would say the Delta design has to go or at least ASUS has to find a way to make it work.
 I mean I’ve tested three models already, all featuring the same wonky frequency response and issues – all pointing out to its core design elements.
 If the company cannot improve this, then there’s no reason to spend time and effort to test such devices only to end up receiving the exact same thing but with X set of features attached.
 I wouldn’t even bother nitpicking this model’s battery life nor its 16-bit wireless interface – it is that sad.

 Anyway, the ASUS ROG Delta S Wireless comes with a price point of ₱9,890 PHP.
-Buy this if you wanna cut the wires and identified yourself accustomed to the tuning of the Delta S headsets – or lack thereof.
+Buy this if you wanna cut the wires and identified yourself accustomed to the tuning of the Delta S headsets.

 ASUS ROG Delta S Wireless Gaming Headset

-Think of the ASUS ROG Delta S without the RGB but with the same quirks and make it wireless.
+Think of the ASUS ROG Delta S without the RGB but with a wonkier frequency response and make it wireless.
 That’s just it for the most part.